DabeenJeong/SSW3-PA1/README.md

-# System Software experiment3 PA1
+# System Software experiment3 PA2

 This program is Library management program.
-The structure of code has 3 classes(Library, Resource, Member).
+The structure of code has 4 classes(Library, Resource, Member, Space).

 ## Library class